Maine Has the 2nd Poorest Town in America

 So when I ran across this latest information about the poorest towns in America, I skimmed through it with zero surprises until I ran across Vermont and Maine.
 What?
 This may be naive of me, but when I think of New England, having the poorest towns is the absolute last thing that would ever cross my mind when comparing the region to the rest of the country.

 First, let me tell you that the typical household income in the country is around $65,000 a year, according to 247 Wall Street.
 So, towns with the majority of households earning only a fraction of that annually are what landed them on this list of poorest towns in America.
-13,000 towns and communities nationwide were looked at, according to 24/7 Wall St., to find the 50 poorest towns with populations between 1,000 and 25,000.
+13,000 towns and communities nationwide were looked at, according to 24/7 Wall Street, to find the 50 poorest towns with populations between 1,000 and 25,000.

-Castleton, Vermont, with around 1,250 residents, took the #21 spot with a median household income between $18,000 and $19,000, according to 24/7 Wall St. Castleton has a poverty rate of over 40%, with 46% of the residents having at least a bachelor's degree.
+Castleton, Vermont, with around 1,250 residents, took the #21 spot with a median household income between $18,000 and $19,000, according to 24/7 Wall Street.
+Castleton has a poverty rate of over 40%, with 46% of the residents having at least a bachelor's degree.
 Castleton is near the New York state border halfway between Albany, New York, and Burlington, Vermont.

 Waldoboro, Maine, is the 2nd poorest town in the country, with almost 1,400 residents and a median household income between $14,000 and $15,000.
 25% have at least a bachelor's degree.
 Waldoboro is on the coast, just over an hour northeast of Portland.